 - Try using another form of payment.

-2. I just purchased the course and now I can’t find how do I start my it?
+2. I just purchased the course and now I can’t find it, how do I start my course?

 After you purchase our course, you are directed to the Order Received page to view your receipt.
 Click on “VIEW MY COURSES” to be taken to your user dashboard.